FORMATTING

 All papers must be written in English.
 Use 11-point Times New Roman font throughout the manuscript except for the section headings that should be 11-point Times New Roman bold.
 The first paragraph following a heading should not be indented.

 The following paragraphs must be indented 10 mm.
 Note that there is no line spacing between paragraphs unless a subheading is used.
 Symbols for physical quantities in the text should be written in italics.
-It is recommended that the manuscript does not exceed 20 pages, with A4-sized (21 x 29 cm) pages with top and bottom margins of 2.5 cm and left and right margins of 1.8 cm.
+It is recommended that the length of the manuscript is between 10 to 20 pages, with A4-sized (21 x 29 cm) pages with top and bottom margins of 2.5 cm and left and right margins of 1.8 cm.
 Leave one blank line before each secondary heading.

 Define abbreviations and acronyms the first time they are used in the text, even after they have been defined in the abstract.